BCAA supplements, should you take them?

 - How much actual BCAAs you get per serving

 - And, the overall quality and ratio of your BCAA supplement

-If all three of these factors are satisfactory, then a BCAA supplement does have the potential to help you build more muscle, burn more fat, or simply increase your endurance.
-However, the majority of people mess it all up!
+If all three of these factors are satisfactory, then a BCAA supplement does have the potential to help you get results faster.

 - Build Muscle with BCAA Supplements